-India's capital city, Delhi has a certain charm, be it their politics or historical marvels; this city catches the attention of many people who come to visit India.
+On the 2nd day of the tour, savor the delicious breakfast and embark on the sightseeing tour.
+Delhi is the national capital and has a certain charm, be it their politics or historical marvels.
+This city catches the attention of many people who come to visit India.
 Whether it be for work or leisure.
 Delhi was once ruled by many dynasties, thus, you get to see many historical attractions each reflecting their grandiose architecture.
-Throughout the sightseeing, you will be covering attractions in Old and New Delhi like Qutub Minar, Rajghat, Red Fort and many more.
-Qutub Minar built in 1192 is one of the UNESCO World Heritage Sites which stands at the height of 73 meters.
-It is India's pride and it is known to be the highest tower in India.
-It is built in red sandstone in the orders of Qutab-ud-din Aibak.
+Throughout the sightseeing, you will be covering attractions in Old and New Delhi like Qutub Minar, Raj Ghat, Red Fort, and many more.
+Qutub Minar was built in 1192 and it is one of the UNESCO World Heritage Sites which stands at the height of 73 meters.
+It is India's pride and is known to be the highest tower in India.
+This architectural marvel is constructed with red sandstone.
 In later years, the remaining two floors were completed by his successor, Iltutmish.

-Red Fort is another marvelous attraction which once served as a residence of the royal family for over 200 years.
-The construction of this World Heritage Site was commissioned in the year 1648 which is also built in red sandstone.
-This fortified fort was also called as Shahjahanabad, which was the capital of India.
+IRed Fort is another marvelous attraction that once served as a residence of the royal family for over 200 years.
+The construction of this World Heritage Site was commissioned in the year 1648 which is also built of red sandstone.
+This fortified fort was also called Shahjahanabad, which was the capital of India.
 Today, this place hosts an important event like the celebration of India's Independence Day.
 You can also experience the cycle rickshaw ride along the lanes of Old Delhi in places like Khari Baoli, Chawri Bazaar, Chandni Chowk, Nai Sarak etcetera.
-Here, you can find many shops selling goods one better than the other like clothes, wedding cards, decorative items, books, wedding garments, spices, household items, imitation and precious jewelry.
+Here, you can find many shops selling goods one better than the other like clothes, wedding cards, decorative items, books, wedding garments, spices, household items, imitation, and precious jewelry.

-You will be spending the night at the hotel in Delhi.
+Later, return to the hotel.
+Overnight stay at the hotel in Delhi.

 Later, there is also an option to go for a walk in Kachhpura Village.
 It is an ancient Mughal village which is located near the Taj Mahal.
 There are lesser-known tourist attractions such as the Humayun's Mosque and the Baoli.
 Gyarah Sidhi is carved from a single stone located on the banks of River Yamuna.
 During the walking tour, you can explore the local lifestyle and the daily work life of the villagers.
 You can also enjoy visiting the garden behind Taj Mahal, Mehtab Bagh.
 From here, you will get an absolutely stunning panoramic view of the Taj and the brilliant sunset.